geek/nanite/README.md

 ### Constructor
 Requiring Nanite produces a builder function for creating Nanite instances.
-Each instance of Nanite maintains it's own message stream which can be piped to or from and even together.
-Nanite also supports a config object which allows you to change how Nanite processes messages.
+Each instance of Nanite maintains its own message stream which can be piped to or from and together.
+Nanite also supports a config object that allows the flexibility to change how Nanite processes messages.

 ``` js
 var nanite = require('nanite')